Page Updated: 25-Jun-2020 at 12:40

 They have confirmed that the visitor restrictions will not directly apply to carers, and that as an organisation they value the important role of family carers and support workers to provide care and advocate for the people they care for, and view this role as different to visitors.
 They will continue to work with carers and ward staff to assess individuals’ needs at this time, and establish what is required to meet needs and minimise the risk of spread of COVID-19.

 The Learning Disability Liaison Nurse team can support in identifying needs and how they can best meet them.
 They appreciate that the availability of family carers and support workers will be changing as the current situation unfolds, and each situation will be different.
-Having Hospital Passports and care plans ready to bring in will be very helpful and they have attached a link to a hospital passport as well as a flyer for the teams contact details.
+Having Hospital Passports and care plans ready to bring in will be very helpful and they have attached a link to a hospital passport as well as a flyer for the team’s contact details.

 It was bought to our attention that the current hospital passport that our family members use when admitted to hospital whilst still necessary, is too long for frontline staff to be able to read quickly.
-We have attached a shortened version along with some useful tips on how to fill it out that has been designed by a learning disability nurse.

 We highly recommend that you complete this and have it ready either laminated or in plastic bags just in case.
-If you need help on this please get in contact with one of the OxFSN Team.
+If you need help with this please get in contact with one of the OxFSN Team.

 Also attached is the longer version which can be completed with more details.
 The shortened version will not replace the usual passport.
 It will just aid staff to obtain the key information they need more quickly.